Alessio-dh/deepltranslator/readme.md

 | filename  | In case you want to translate a single file this option can be set  |  No  |

 The from language files will be retrieved inside `/lang/{from}/`

+### Trait

+The trait can be used to translate a single string to multiple languages on-the-fly

 ## Examples